LuxInstruct: A Cross-Lingual Instruction Tuning Dataset For Luxembourgish: LuxInstruct

 \subsection{Dataset Creation}

-We create cross-lingual instruction tuning data for Luxembourgish using three primary data sources: Wikipedia, News Articles, and an Online Dictionary.
+We create LuxInstruct using three primary Luxembourgish data sources: Wikipedia, News Articles, and an Online Dictionary.
 More information on the source data and the process is provided in Appendix \ref{app:luxinstruct}.

-\paragraph{Wikipedia} We adopt a reverse instruction generation approach inspired by the MURI framework \citep{köksal2024murihighqualityinstructiontuning}, but diverge in key aspects to avoid translation artifacts.
-Instead of first translating the source data into English and then translating the generated instructions into the target language, as in MURI, we simply prompt OpenAI’s \texttt{gpt-4.1-mini} to extract informative content directly from Luxembourgish Wikipedia and generate corresponding instructions in English.
+\paragraph{Wikipedia} We adopt a reverse instruction generation approach inspired by the MURI framework \citep{koksal-etal-2025-muri}, but diverge in key aspects to avoid translation artifacts.
+Instead of first translating the source data into English and then translating the generated instructions into the target language, as in MURI, we simply prompt OpenAI's \texttt{gpt-4.1-mini}\footnote{In preliminary tests, we found that \texttt{gpt-4.1-mini} cannot reliably generate Luxembourgish text, but reliably understands it well enough for this extraction task.} to extract informative content directly from Luxembourgish Wikipedia and generate corresponding instructions in English.
 This allows for high-quality semantically aligned instruction-output pairs without relying on MT.
 Additionally, unlike MURI, which applies a single prompt to full, often noisy documents, our method ensures cleaner inputs by allowing the model to select coherent spans.
 Generated pairs are further filtered based on a series of heuristic-based filtering steps (length, correct language, extraction consistency, etc.) to ensure data quality.
 Then, we additionally machine-translate a subset of the instructions to German and French using \texttt{gpt-4.1-mini}.
 The resulting dataset forms the \texttt{\textbf{Open-Ended}} portion of \textsc{LuxInstruct}.

 \paragraph{News Articles} The Luxembourgish news platform \textit{RTL Luxembourg} publishes articles in Luxembourgish as well as French and English.
 Since there is no direct alignment between language versions, we use OpenAI's \texttt{text-embedding-3-small} model to retrieve bilingual article pairs (LB-EN \& LB-FR).
 From these article pairs, we create instruction–output pairs in two different task styles: (1) generating Luxembourgish news headlines from English or French articles (\texttt{\textbf{Article-To-Title}}), and (2) generating hypothetical Luxembourgish news articles from English or French headlines (\texttt{\textbf{Title-To-Article}}).
 In addition, similar monolingual Luxembourgish instruction-output pairs are created.